mattorp/syn-http/README.md

 # syn-http

 This is an HTTP endpoint for [Synesthesia](https://synesthesia.live).
-For now, it supports setting controls and scenes and getting the audio variables from Synesthesia.
+For now, it supports setting controls and scenes and getting values from Synesthesia including audio variables.
 The purpose is to provide a URL interface, that map to OSC messages.

 NOTE: Synesthesia Pro is required for this to work.